fraser-lab/fraser-lab.github.io/courses/methods_2020/index.md

 **Course Description:**

 This is a team-based class where students work in small groups develop their own analysis of real data.
 Statistical aspects of rigor and reproducibility in structural biology will be emphasized throughout lectures, journal club presentations, and hands-on activities.
-The website for the 2017 version of the course can be accessed [here](/methods_2017/),  the 2018 version of the course can be accessed [here](/methods_2018/) and 2019 version of the course can be accessed[here](/courses/methods_2019).
+The website for the [2017](/methods_2017/),  [2018](/methods_2018/), and [2019](/courses/methods_2019) editions are available online.

 The course instructors and teaching assistants value the contributions, ideas and perspective of all students.
 It is our intent that students from diverse backgrounds be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
 It is our intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
 However, we also acknowledge that many of the literature examples used in this course were authored by white males.
 Integrating a diverse set of experiences is important for a more comprehensive understanding of science and we strive towards that goal.
 Although the instructors are committed to continuous improvement of our practices and our learning environment, we value input from students and your suggestions are encouraged and appreciated.
 Please let the course director or program leadership know ways to improve the effectiveness of the course for you personally, or for other students or student groups.